Custom Punchouts and Card Stock

 Kerf - The actual cut, which is about 0.01" wide

 All cut lines must have at least 3 nicks, evenly spaced around the shape.
-These nicks should be .01” wide.
+These nicks should be .01” wide for custom punchouts, and 0.02" wide for custom card stock.
 The nicks will leave ties to the slug that will keep your part from falling out of the slug.

-Do not add cut lines to represent the slug, they will be added automatically.
+Do not add cut lines to the image for the slug, they will be added automatically.

 There are a number of special cases you may want to be aware of.